maryambkhan/cpnt-262/README.md

 3. **npm security vulnerabilities**

+- I wanted to sole these problems so read the gist and documentation from class did not understood much the watched a video it looked simple but still not able to solve it.

 4. **Git Commits**

+- nuxt npm setup
   - My first commit and having problem pushing

     ![Error](/assets/images/Capture.PNG)
   - Package.jason file is not uploding fully it says its long file
+- added dependencies
+- added assets folder with (tailwind.css)
+- added modules

 ## Attributions